 In Central America, Costa Rica has good roads, albeit pot-holed in parts, and offers exciting routes up into the cloud forests and volcanoes of the highlands.
 Inexpensive drop-off fees also make it viable to finish your trip relaxing on a beach on the Nicoya Peninsula before flying home.
 In Mexico the colonial heartlands region, just three hours from Mexico City, is a beautiful and fascinating part to explore, while Mérida and the beaches of the Yucatan Peninsula are within easy reach of each other by car.

 There are several interesting train journeys in South America, including the southern-most railway in the world in Tierra del Fuego, Argentina (built by convicts) and the highest in the world in Peru.
 Sadly many of the tracks now suffer from a serious lack of maintenance, although several routes continue to take tourists.
 These include the Devil's Nose in Ecuador (an ingenious switchback), the beautiful trip down through the Atlantic rainforest from Curitiba to Paranagua in southern Brazil, and in Argentina the Tren de las Nubes (Train to the Clouds) which runs from Salta, and of course the Old Patagonian Express near Esquel.
-In Peru there are two principal passenger railway lines, well-managed by Orient-Express, from Cusco to Machu Picchu and a luxury train between Cusco and Puno (on Lake Titicaca).
+In Peru there are two principal passenger railway lines, well managed by Belmond (previously Orient-Express), from Cusco to Machu Picchu and a luxury train between Cusco and Puno (on Lake Titicaca).
 In Mexico one can travel to the awesome Copper Canyon on the famous Chihuahua-al-Pacífico railroad.

 The learning/experience curve was enormous as we have never undertaken anything like this before.
 We have both spent so, so many evenings in the past year on our laptops researching 'stuff' for this holiday and it had almost got to the point that nothing else matters in life.
 What an utterly, utterly amazing time we had.
 I just wanted to thank you for making it all come together - THANK YOU. - WH drove the Carretera Austral